Genereux-akotenou/pygenomics/README.md

 python pyrunner
 ```

-## 3- Pretrained Model and docuementation
+## 3- Pretrained Model and documentation

 After running the notebook, you can find the results in the `Output` directory.
 Here's what you will find: